 Remember the good old days when you didn’t hear about a data breach every few months?

 If we can’t avoid the fact that retailers and financial institutions are going to be targets for cybercriminals, we might as well learn how to deal with the fallout.
-Keeping that in mind, let’s take a look at some recent data breaches.
+And a great way of staying up to date on the latest breaches is by setting up Google email alerts or subscribing to security-oriented newsletters.

 February Data Breaches